 In Sections IV-B and IV-C, we provide analytical studies of the economic gain of WiFi offloading.
 Due to complex interplays among pricing parameters, and more importantly users' heterogeneity, our analysis is made under several assumptions.
-This simplification seems unavoidable for mathematical tractability, yet we are able to understand how the users and the provider become economically beneficial.
-Note that in Section V, we quantify economic gains of WiFi offloading in more practical settings (heterogeneous cells and willingness to pay of users) as well as complex pricing schemes (two-tier and congestion).
+This simplification seems unavoidable for mathematical tractability, yet it helps to understand how the users and the provider become economically beneficial.
+In Section V, we quantify economic gains of WiFi offloading in more practical settings (heterogeneous cells and willingness to pay of users) as well as complex pricing schemes (two-tier and congestion).